dexplo/dexplot/README.md

 # Dexplot

-Dexplot is a Python library for delivering beautiful data visualizations.
-It's aim is to be powerful with a simple and intuitive user experience.
+Dexplot is a Python library for delivering beautiful data visualizations with a simple and intuitive user experience.

 ## Goals